-On April 27 2014, the world watched in awe as 800,000 people, 6000 priests, 700 bishops, 150 cardinals, 24 heads of state and 2 live popes gathered in the Vatican to make two dead popes into “saints”.
+On April 27 2014, the world watched in awe as 800,000 people, 6000 priests, 700 bishops, 150 cardinals, 24 heads of state and 2 live Popes gathered in the Vatican to make two dead popes into “saints”.
 A thunderous applause erupted with the declaration:

 “We declare and define Blessed John XXIII and John Paul II be saints and we enroll them among the saints, decreeing that they are to be venerated as such by the whole church”

 According to Catholic belief, the saints are those who died and are now with Christ in heaven as intercessors, and have been given recognition by the Church for outstanding holiness and virtue.
 But according to the Bible, the word saints (Gr: Hagios) means “consecrated to God or holy” and it refers to ALL true Christians – even those who sadly lack spiritual maturity.

-3. “Liquefaction”- if the dried blood of the wannabe saint liquefies on a feast day.
+3. Liquefaction – If the dried blood of the wannabe saint liquefies on a feast day.
 This is said to occur to the blood of St Januarius (patron of Naples) every September 19, his feast day.

-In Scripture, the word “saints” was applied to believers ON EARTH who were not outstanding people like Peter or Paul.
+In Scripture, the word “saints” was applied to believers on earth who were not outstanding people like Peter or Paul.

 Acts 9:32 “Peter visited one place after another and eventualy came to the saints living down in Lydda”

-Vs 41 “Peter helped her to her feet, then called in the saints and widows…”
+Verse 41 “Peter helped her to her feet, then called in the saints and widows…”

-1Cor 1:2 “…to them that are sanctified in Christ Jesus, called to be saints…”
+1Cor.
+1:2 “…to them that are sanctified in Christ Jesus, called to be saints…”

-2Cor 13:12 “Greet one another … all saints send you greetings”
+2Cor.
+13:12 “Greet one another … all the saints send you greetings”

-We do not light candles to our fellow Christians, or bow before their pictures or pray to them to protect and guide us as Catholics do to their saints, so the inter-Christian prayer parallelism falls flat.
-In addition, The New Catholic Encyclopedia (1967, 11:670) admits: “Usually in the N[ew] T[estament]; all prayer, private as well as public liturgical prayer is addressed to God the Father through Christ.”
+We don’t light candles to our fellow Christians, or bow before their pictures or pray to them to protect and guide us as Catholics do to their saints, so the inter-Christian prayer parallelism falls flat.
+Even the New Catholic Encyclopedia (1967, 11:670) admits: “Usually in the N[ew] T[estament]; all prayer, private as well as public liturgical prayer is addressed to God the Father through Christ.”

 Catholicism also places much emphasis on saint relics.
 These could be body parts, items or clothing used by the saints.
 These are kept in ornate boxes (called reliquaries) and are displayed for veneration.
 No Catholic altar is complete without a relic.
-And relics too have their grades.
+And relics too have their grades:

-* Items they used are “2nd class”
+b) Items they used are “second class”